Qatar Chamber, TBY Sign Mou For 'The Business Year: Qatar 2025'

-Through this co-operation, 'The Business Year: Qatar 2025' is set to focus on Qatar's third National Development Strategy to clearly depict the final steps of Qatar National Vision 2030.

-Qatar's co-ordinated efforts to move towards implementing innovation at different levels through projects, such as smart cities, sustainable practices, upskilling and reskilling of the workforce to face digital transformation head on and the leveraging of the country's experience as host of major international events are marking the way forward with new challenges and opportunities.

-Al-Mansouri said,“We are delighted to again co-operate with TBY on this report that serves as an inclusive guide for the national economy and highlights contributions from prominent representatives in both the public and private sectors.”
+Commenting on the MoU signing, Ali Saeed Al Mansori said, 'We are delighted to again cooperate with TBY on this report that serves as an inclusive guide for the national economy and highlights contributions from prominent representatives in both the public and private sectors.'

-He said the partnership emphasises the commitment to supporting the national economy and the business community, noting that the publication offers comprehensive insights into Qatar's dynamic economic landscape.
+For her part, Vanessa Rameix reaffirmed the media group's long-standing commitment to the country and its dedication to enhancing collaboration with the Qatar Chamber.

 TBY is a global media group that has been providing investors, businesses, and governments with first-hand insights into the world's most dynamic markets for 15 years.